nyc-crh/site/content/gallery/mom-worthy-opponent-for-state.md

 title: Mom is Worthy Opponent for State
 author: Lawrie Mifflin
 citation: >
- "Mom is Worthy Opponent for State," in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/topics/black-latina-women/gouverneur-parents-association/mom-worthy-opponent-for-state.
+ "Mom is Worthy Opponent for State," Lawrie Mifflin, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/mom-worthy-opponent-for-state.
 imageFeatured: mom-worthy-opponent-for-state.jpg
 imageFeaturedAlt: Newspaper clipping that includes a photo of Willie Mae Goodman, who is a Black woman, visiting her 18-year old daughter Marguerite in the Gouverneur State School.
+detailedDescr:
 embed: mom-worthy-opponent-for-state.pdf
 embedTitle: Mom is Worthy Opponent for State
 text: mom-worthy-opponent-for-state
 mapembed:
 audio:
 audioTitle:
+audioTranscript:
 video:
 videoTitle:
+closeRdImg:
+closeRdLink:
 eventname: >
  The *New York Daily News* writes about Willie Mae Goodman's success in keeping her daughter Marguerite at the Gouverneur Hospital and improving the care of all residents there.
-caption: >
- The *New York Daily News* wrote about Willie Mae Goodman’s effort to improve conditions for her daughter Marguerite and others at the Gouverneur Hospital.
+caption: "The *New York Daily News* wrote about Willie Mae Goodman’s effort to improve conditions for her daughter Marguerite and others at the Gouverneur Hospital."
-archive_source: >
- *New York Daily News,* with thanks to Jorgé Matos Valldejuli
+archive_source: "*New York Daily News,* with thanks to Jorgé Matos Valldejuli"
 source_link:
 copyright: New York Daily News
 categories: